dstarobin/PUI2015_dstarobin/hypothesis/README.md

+The python script in the hypothesis folder can be run on any citibike csv.

 **Ha: The ratio of subscriber trips to customer trips is lower on weekends than on weekdays.**

 **Ho: The ratio of subscriber trips to customer trips is the same or higher on weekends than on weekdays.**